 Reprint of "Harrison's Calendar Cookbook - 1908" - Richard A. Harrison (1855-1919) came to Dunnville at 23, and entered the drugstore business.
 He was president of the Dunnville Consolidated Telephone Company, and later, helped form a company to bring electric power to Dunnville.
 "Harrison's Calendar Cookbook" is a collection of health tips, local and world-wide historical events for every day of every month, recipes, jokes, and plenty of advertising.

 Our archives are located in the Local History and Genealogy Room on the second floor of the

 Dunnville Public Library.

-The Local History and Genealogy Room will reopen at a later date.
+The Local History and Genealogy Room will be closed

 We respond to email inquiries

 year round at